Welcome to the Deerfield Heritage Commission Website

 In honor of the 250 anniversary of the Town of Deerfield, we are making available on this website excerpts from the Bicentennial Celebration book, a spiral-bound souvenir book put together by the town in 1966 to celebrate Deerfield's 200th aniversary.
 Written by people in the town, topics covered much of Deerfield's present and rich past, and included photographs which capture moments of history.

-Also, we will be highlighting some of the ways you can find out more about Deerfield's past.
-For example, at our town library you can find a simple, self-published, spiral-bound book called Back Then, written by Ruth Tilton Houghton back in 1990.
+Find out more about Deerfield's past.
+At our town library you can find a simple, self-published, spiral-bound book called Back Then, written by Ruth Tilton Houghton back in 1990.
 The Tilton family goes back a long way in Deerfield.
 In fact, Ruth's grandfather Charles E. Tilton, served with the New Hampshire Volunteers during the Civil War.
 A plaque in his memory hangs in the library.

 Also available in our town library is The Civil War Letters & Diary of Captain Jonathan Johnson.
 The Johnsons, Nancy and Jonathan, lived on South Road with their nine children.
 Their oldest son, George, worked with his father at their shoe business, located in a little shop in their house.